bfxdev/OBS/Getting-Started-With-OBS-Scripting.md

 end
 ```

-The script window should now show the description:
+After reloading the scripts, the description should now be displayed:

 ![Description](images/scripting/description.png)